zitadel/zitadel/site/docs/administrate/06-users.en.md

 #### Human vs. Service Users

-The major difference between humane vs. machine [users](administrate#Users) is the type of credentials who can be used.
+The major difference between human vs. machine [users](administrate#Users) is the type of credentials who can be used.
-With machine [users](administrate#Users) there is only a non interactive login process possible.
+With machine [users](administrate#Users) there is only a non interactive logon process possible.
 As such we utilize “JWT as Authorization Grant”.

 > TODO Link to “JWT as Authorization Grant” explanation.

 ### How ZITADEL handles usernames

 **ZITADEL** is built around the concept of [organisations](administrate#Organisations).
-Each [organisation](administrate#Organisations) has it's own pool of usernames which include human and service [users](administrate#Users).
+Each [organisation](administrate#Organisations) has its own pool of usernames which include human and service [users](administrate#Users).
 For example a [user](administrate#Users) with the username `road.runner` can only exist once the [organisation](administrate#Organisations) `ACME`. **ZITADEL** will automatically generate a "logonname" for each [user](administrate#Users) consisting of `{username}@{domainname}.{zitadeldomain}`.
 Without verifying the domain name this would result in the logonname `road.runner@acme.zitadel.ch`.
 If you use a dedicated **ZITADEL** replace `zitadel.ch` with your domain name.

 If someone verifies a domain name within the organisation **ZITADEL** will generate additional logonames for each [user](administrate#Users) with that domain.
 For example if the domain is `acme.ch` the resulting logonname would be `road.runner@acme.ch` and as well the generated one `road.runner@acme.zitadel.ch`.